google/comprehensive-rust/src/welcome.md

 invited to dive into one or more spezialized topics:

 * [Android](android.md): a half-day course on using Rust for Android platform development (AOSP).
-This includes interoperability wtih C, C++, and Java.
+This includes interoperability with C, C++, and Java.
 * [Bare-metal](bare-metal.md): a full day class on using Rust for bare-metal (embedded) development.
 Both microcontrollers and application processors are covered.
 * [Concurrency](concurrency.md): a full day class on concurrency in Rust.
-We cover both classical concurrency (preemptively scheduling using threads and mutextes) and async/await concurrency (cooperative multitasking using futures).
+We cover both classical concurrency (preemptively scheduling using threads and mutexes) and async/await concurrency (cooperative multitasking using futures).